-The Attitude Simulator provides the means to define one or more integrated attitude segments for a satellite.
-A variety of configuration and setup options are available, including the ability to control initialization, simulation, and post-processing through external MATLAB, VBScript, and Perl script files.
+The Attitude Simulator enables you to define integrated attitude segments for a satellite.
+You can control initialization, simulation, and post-processing through external MATLAB and VBScript script files.

-For further information on scripting for the Attitude Simulator, see Attitude Simulator Plugin Points.
+For more information on scripting for the Attitude Simulator, see Attitude Simulator Plugin Points.

-To open the Attitude Simulator, highlight the satellite in the Object Browser and select Attitude Simulator... from the Satellite menu.
+To open the Attitude Simulator, select the satellite in the Object Browser and select Attitude Simulator... from the Satellite menu.

-- To take account of a Momentum Bias -- due, e.g., to a spinning device within the satellite body -- select Momentum Bias and enter the initial angular momentum values.
+- To account for a momentum bias (e.g., due to a spinning device within the satellite body), select Momentum Bias and enter the initial angular momentum values.

-- Use the default Reference Attitude (ECI) to define the initial conditions or click Select... and select another.
+- Use the default Reference Attitude (ECI) to define the initial conditions or click Select... and choose another.

-A row of buttons near the bottom of the Attitude Simulator window launches a series of popup windows that enable you to set up various aspects of the simulation:
+You can use the buttons near the bottom of the Attitude Simulator window to launch a series of dialog boxes to set up aspects of the simulation.